ebt-site/ebt-vue3/content/sites/references.md

 EBT Audio is purchased from Amazon Web Services Polly service and is shared without restriction.

-Where possible, we have include human audio.
+Where possible, we have included human audio.
 In particular, many thanks to Bhante Sujato and @MichaelH of SuttaCentral for recording segmented speech given by Bhante himself.

 ### Application Sounds